r-lib/styler/README.md

 Next, run `pre-commit install` in your repo and you are done.
 The next time you run `git commit`, the hooks listed in your `.pre-commit-config.yaml` will get executed before the commit.
-When any file is changed due to running a hook, the commit will fail.
+When any file is changed due to running a hook, the commit will fail. **Do not abort while hooks are running.** Non-staged changes are stashed to a temp directory when the hooks are run and may not easily be recovered afterwards.
 You can inspect the changes introduced by the hook and if satisfied, you can attempt to commit again.
 If all hooks pass, the commit is made.
 You can also [temporarily disable hooks](https://pre-commit.com/#temporarily-disabling-hooks).
 If you succeed, it should look like this: